AntonioVdlC/chat/README.md

 ## Deployment

-This one is also up for grabs, but this is probably gonna end up in a dyno on Heroku or somethings!
-We can also use the domain http://efrei.international to serve the chat (either as a subdomain or a path)!
+I ain't no DevOps, so these instructions will help you set up a production instance of this simple chat on Heroku!
+> If you have set this up on something else and want to share your knowledge, please feel free to open a PR! :)

+### Prerequisites

+Regardless of your prefered method of deployment, you will need to tweak a bit the source code to get it running!
+- First of, you may want to clone this repository.
+- Once that's done, please update your hostname (`HOST`) in the `.env` file.
+- Finally, you can customize the title of the app in the `locales/` folder, and you may want to modify it too in the `manifest.json`.
+For a different set of colors, please take a look at the files inside `public/styles/`!
+Feel free to change the `favicon.ico` too, and the files inside the `public/icons/` folder.

+Now you're all set to deploy!

+### Heroku

+Create a new Heroku app and provision a PostgreSQL database.
+In the dashboard, connect your GitHub repo to the app and Deploy ... there you go! :tada:

 ## Contributing

-No contributing guidelines for now ... just start working on an issue in a branch, push and open a PR! :)
+No contributing guidelines for now ... just fork this repo, start working on an issue in a branch, push and open a PR! :)

 ## License